 Braking traction is a crucial element of any mountain bike tire and one that varies dramatically between the different models and tread designs.
 In general, the size, shape, and orientation of the center tread play the biggest role in how well a tire slows and stops your forward momentum.

 It varies with the conditions, but more often than not, a tire with a more aggressive tread design is going to brake better.
 The height, shape, and orientation of the knobs all play a role in how they bite into the trail surface as you apply the brakes.
 In terms of front tire braking traction, the more aggressive, the better, and tires like the Michelin Wild Enduro, Maxxis Assegai, WTB Convict, and the Schwalbe Magic Mary have got your back when you want to shut it down.
 We also particularly like the 2-knob, alternating paddle tread running down the center of the WTB Vigilante.
 The simple, no-nonsense tread design uses square, horizontally siped knobs that splay to increase friction and surface area.
 When things get a little damp, the somewhat open tread design sheds mud quite well to ensure a clean braking surface.
-The Maxxis Minion DHF and Vittoria Mazza use deep, open tread designs with tall knobs that dig well into just bout any soil type.
+The Maxxis Minion DHF, Vittoria Mazza, and Continental Kryptotal Fr use deep, open tread designs with tall knobs that dig well into just about any soil type.
 While testing, we always felt confident that they would hook and grab hold when it came time to slow things down.

 As with front tire braking traction, rear tire braking traction is also dependent on the size, shape, and orientation of the tread knobs.
 As a general rule, the more aggressive the tread design, the better the tire will perform in loose conditions.
 Taller knobs with wide spacing can penetrate deeper into loose surfaces, and braking edges that face perpendicular to the direction of travel will most help slow your roll when it's super loose.
-The Maxxis Minion DHR II has an aggressive tread pattern with wide paddle-shaped lugs that offer great braking traction on most surfaces, including soft and blown out corners.
+The Maxxis Minion DHR II has an aggressive tread pattern with wide paddle-shaped lugs that offer great braking traction on most surfaces, including soft and blown-out corners.

 Fast-rolling and semi-slick tires get their speed from small, low-profile tread blocks.
 Unfortunately, this has an adverse effect on braking traction on anything but firm conditions.
 There is less to bite into the soil, and on loose, dusty, or wet trails, these tires tend to slide under braking forces.
-That said, the Maxxis Aggressor, Maxxis Dissector, and Specialized Eliminator T7 offer decent braking bite given their rolling speed.
+That said, the Maxxis Aggressor, Maxxis Dissector, WTB Trail Boss, and Specialized Eliminator T7 offer decent braking bite given their rolling speed.

 More often than not, the more aggressive a tread design is, the more rolling resistance it has, and vice-versa.
 For this reason, the tires with the lowest profile center treads and the semi-slicks garnered top honors in rolling resistance or lack thereof.
 For highly skilled riders that can push the pace while maintaining some semblance of control, these tires are a fast option.